 Indictive reasoning is one of the basic learning skills and is central to the functioning of children’s intelligence and cognition development.
-Research has found a high correlation between inductive reasoning and academic performance.
+Research reveals that inductive discipline is highly correlated with academic performance.
 Through using inductive discipline, parents can help their children practice this critical thinking skill6.

 Stronger moral values and altruism

 Hoffman’s theory suggested that parents who use inductive discipline encourage children to focus on learning the reasons behind their parents’ actions.
 They explain to the children how behavior can affect others.
-Anything we do can have influences and consequences on other people’s lives.
+Anything we do can have natural consequences and influences on other people’s lives.
 These children can develop and consider other people’s needs.
 They have stronger moral values and are more altruistic7.

 How to Use Inductive Discipline in Parenting

 Tip #1: Use reasons

 The essence of inductive discipline techniques is reasoning.
 When disciplining, instead of focus on the misbehavior itself, concentrate on the reason why that action is inappropriate and how it can affect others.